 Another reason why CBT is such an effective treatment method for alcohol addiction is because it fosters relapse prevention.
 The risk of relapse after recovering from alcohol addiction is much higher when compared to most other substances, not to mention that alcohol is legal for adults over 21 and easily accessible throughout the United States.

 Not only is the temptation to relapse easy to feel, the mental connections to drinking habits are much harder to break.
 CBT teaches people in recovery how to manage cravings and break through their previously destructive behaviors to have better chances of avoiding relapse.

 Cognitive Behavioral Therapy at Reflections Recovery Center

 Cognitive behavioral therapy plays a crucial role in the alcohol addiction treatment program at Reflections Recovery Center.
-Finding the right alcohol rehab facility for men can be difficult, and the thought of relocating may seem daunting to people struggling with alcohol addiction.
-Reflections Recovery Center in Prescott, Arizona offers an alternative to traditional clinical settings with a focus on the outdoors and unique therapies designed for men.
+Finding the right alcohol rehab facility can be difficult, and the thought of relocating may seem daunting to people struggling with alcohol addiction.
+Reflections Recovery Center in Prescott, Arizona offers an alternative to traditional clinical settings with a focus on the outdoors and unique therapies.